 - This is a manufactured sheet product made by pressing wood fibers and resin at high temperatures to make a quality hardboard.
 This product is often used to make side panels, doors and drawer fronts for furniture and cabinetmaking.
 It can be shaped and cut like wood so doors, drawer fronts and other features can be shaped to create decorative profiles around the edges.
 MDF is most often painted, or a veneer may be applied to create the look of fine furniture.
 In addition to sheets, trim moldings made of MDF are available for crown molding, door and window casings, and chair rails, these can all be found at local home stores in lengths of up to 16ft.

 - Although it makes a good building material, MDF is known to emit formaldehyde.
 Exposure to dust when cutting it poses a health risk as does just having it in close proximity.
 Wear an approved dust mask when working with this material and seal all the finished surfaces with paint or another solid coating before assembling the final project.

 - Particle Board:

-- Sheet material manufactured by mixing glue and sawdust and casting the liquid to make a large sheet.
-This material is often used as the base for countertops and then formica is glued down to create a smooth, non-porous finish.
+- Sheet material manufactured by mixing resins with wood chips and sawdust and pressing it into large sheets.
+The main appeal of particle board is price, it's often used to make affordable countertops with a formica veneer glued down to create a smooth, durable, non-porous finish.
 Other common uses include underlayment for floors and panels for low-end cabinets and furniture.
 Here too, the particle board is laminated to make a durable finish that can standup to everyday use.
 This material should not be used for exterior applications where it will come in contact with moisture.
 If particle board gets wet it will quickly absorb water and expand until it begins to crumble and fall apart.

 - Plywood Sheathing: